wafles38/Windscribe-cli_randomizer/Readme.md

 To run the bash, simply run the bash.
 Open the terminal, go to the directory of where the file is located, and type sh random-windscribepro or ./random-windscribefree.sh

+You can also run this script on startup on cron or Ubuntu Focal (Ubuntu 20)

 # Potential updates:
 - Consider deleting the leftover files
 - Consider using arrays instead
 - Consider having a one liner to define variables

+# Leftover files:
+You can delete these files after the script runs.
+Don't delete them while the script is running, it could break
+- random-windscribefree.sh.save
+- random-windscribefree.sh.save.1
+- random-windscribepro.sh.save
+- random-windscribepro.sh.save.1
+- random3659569.txt